Ultrasound Matrix Imaging-Part II: The distortion matrix for aberration correction over multiple isoplanatic patches: Discussion and Perspectives

-\al{The distortion matrix \wi{constitutes} a powerful tool for imaging a heterogeneous medium when little to no previous knowledge on the spatial variations of the speed-of-sound is available.} \al{An optimized contrast and a close-to-ideal resolution can be recovered for any pixel of the ultrasound image. \la{This approach} also paves the way towards a mapping of the speed-of-sound distribution inside the medium~\cite{Imbault2017,lambert2020reflection,Jaeger2021} by revealing the different isoplanatic patches in the ultrasound image}. \al{Such an optimized focusing process \la{is also critical for accurate characterization measurements such as local measurements of ultrasound} attenuation~\cite{Suzuki1992}, scattering anisotropy~\cite{Rodriguez-Molares2017} or the micro-architecture of soft tissues~\cite{Franceschini2012}.}
+UMI thus constitutes a powerful tool for imaging a heterogeneous medium when little to no previous knowledge on the spatial variations of the speed-of-sound is available.
+It can be applied whatever the array geometry (curved probes, phased arrays, matrix arrays, \textit{etc.}) \lc{or} acquisition scheme (focused excitations, plane wave, diverging waves, \textit{etc.}). \al{Optimized contrast and resolution can be recovered for any pixel of the ultrasound image. \la{This approach} also paves the way towards a mapping of the speed-of-sound distribution inside the medium~\cite{Imbault2017,lambert2020reflection,Jaeger2021} by revealing the different isoplanatic modes in the ultrasound image}. \al{Such an optimized focusing process \la{is also critical for accurate characterization measurements such as local measurements of ultrasound} attenuation~\cite{Suzuki1992}, scattering anisotropy~\cite{Rodriguez-Molares2017} or the micro-architecture of soft tissues~\cite{Franceschini2012}.}